 For parents who work or are unable to come to the school, we will have home volunteer opportunities for you to participate in.

-Yes, our students have a dress code so that they can enjoy a community of learning without the distractions that can come from prevailing fashions.
-Uniforms have been found to help with the overall climate of respect, they foster more of a tendency to focus on faces, not clothing, and are surprisingly helpful with budgeting and wardrobe planning.
+Yes, our students have a dress code to enjoy a learning community without the distractions from prevailing fashions.
+Uniforms have been found to help with the overall climate of respect; they foster a tendency to focus on faces, not clothing, and are surprisingly helpful with budgeting and wardrobe planning.
 With less focus on name brands and standing out, parents often can spend less on clothing.
-For more information, please see our uniform guidelines.
+For more information, please see our uniform guidelines in the menu bar under ‘Resources.’

-Currently, New Summit has a chess club, STEM club, gardening club, book club, art club, Landsharks, and a student-sponsored prayer club.
-Art classes are also offered.
-Sports offerings will include basketball, volleyball, cross-country, and track and field.
+Currently, New Summit is working on bringing back its chess club, STEM club, book club, and art club.
+In the Fall and Spring months, students can participate in Landsharks running club.
+Also in the Spring, there is the garden club for 3rd grade and up.
+Art classes are also periodically offered.
+As soon as our new gymnasium opens up there will be sports offerings including basketball, volleyball, cross-country, and track and field.
 More sports and activities will be added as we grow.

 This is a critical and excellent question.
 We take security very seriously at New Summit.
 We have partnered with the District for services and other providers to add to the safety and security of our school.
-We have employed a Facilities and Campus Security Director who will be on campus every day.
-He will work directly with the district on all the security plans for New Summit in addition to following the requirements of the Claire Davis Act.
-We have radios that connect directly to the school district, and there will be a minimum of 8 staff with one on hand at all times.
-We are one of the only schools in Colorado that are using the Centurion Safety Management system that is also used in major airports and with major airlines.
+We have employed a Facilities and Campus Security Director who will be on campus daily.
+He will work directly with the district on all the security plans for New Summit, in addition to following the requirements of the Claire Davis Act.
+We have radios that connect directly to the school district 20 officers, and there will be a minimum of eight staff with one on hand at all times.
+We are one of the only schools in Colorado using the Centurion Safety Management and BluePoint Alert systems used in major airports and with major airlines, directly notifying local police to the scene.
 This system is used as a tool for all our risk management.
-We also have been in the process of getting all the quotes for our security cameras in addition to our key card system that will allow for no entry into the school unless you have a keycard.
+We also have security cameras in addition to our key card system that will allow no entry into the school unless you have a keycard or are approved through our Raptor system at the front Receptionist desk.
 We are also looking at purchasing some bulletproof tint for windows in the school.
-All of this to say we are pleased with the measures that our school has put into place for the safety and security of our students.
-We will not have an armed staff member on campus.
-This district will not provide one to an elementary school nor will they allow us to have armed staff at this time.
+All of this to say, we are pleased with the measures that our school has put into place for the safety and security of our students.

 New Summit follows the policy from District 20.
 The policy is JE found under this link.
 We will have a process and definition set in our parent handbook.
 The state also has a way we can consider a habitually truant student.
 Here is something else to consider.
 There is something called… STANDARDIZED CALCULATION FOR COUNTING STUDENT ATTENDANCE AND TRUANCY.
 This link explains the rules around what the local district and or charter school will set for considering a student habitually truant.
 With our Literacy First and Math Mastery program, we prefer students to be consistent with their attendance.
 We will not be flexible with attendance.
 Please email the principal if you have any further questions.